elicwhite/ESLint-Formatter/README.md

 Sublime Text 3 Plugin to autoformat your javascript code according to the ESLint configuration files you already have.

-This plugin only does eslint formatting.
-To also have eslint linting, use this plugin in conjuction with [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint).
+This plugin formats but does not lint your code.
+To also enable linting, use this plugin in conjuction with [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint).

 ## Installation